.

 dc.identifier.tou http://libraries.lau.edu.lb/research/laur/terms-of-use/thesis.php en_US

-dc.identifier.url http://etheses.bham.ac.uk/93/ en_US
+dc.identifier.url https://www.proquest.com/docview/305372874?pq-origsite=gscholar&fromopenview=true&sourcetype=Dissertations%20&%20Theses en_US

-dc.publisher.institution University of Birmingham en_US
+dc.publisher.institution University of Birmingham (United Kingdom) en_US

 dc.author.affiliation Lebanese American University en_US